 Find a charming bronze statue of Paddington Bear under the clock on Platform 1, where the Brown family found him in the first book.
 There is also the world’s only dedicated Paddington Bear shop in the station, which is great for souvenirs and gifts.

-In 2014, visitors enjoyed a London-wide Paddington Trail comprising more than 50 Paddington statues, each uniquely designed by celebrities and artists.
-After the trail, four of the bears were purchased at a charity auction by local Paddington names and will be displayed permanently in Paddington from spring 2015.
+In 2014, visitors enjoyed a London-wide Paddington Trail comprising of more than 50 Paddington statues, each uniquely designed by celebrities and artists.

 Explore more London neighbourhoods